Helsingborg: Climate

 Helsingborg has an oceanic climate (Cfb) typical of southern Sweden, although its winters are very mild for a location at such a high latitude.
 Although the temperature differences between seasons are significant, Helsingborg often lacks a meteorological winter with both January and February averaging just above the freezing point in terms of mean temperatures.
 Summers are warm and comparatively long by Swedish standards, with summer arriving earlier and fall later than virtually all areas of Sweden, aside from other parts of Skåne.
+Helsingborg & nearby surroundings also have a history with being hit by tornadoes.
+On 8 August 1947, a High-end F1/T3 Tornado hit the Ramlösa district of Helsingborg, causing moderate damage to a farm.
+Greenhouses were damaged or destroyed, a stall sustained deroofing, a shed was blown away and a tree was snapped.
+On 16 August 2007, downtown Helsingborg was impacted by an F1 Tornado, damaging a school and snapping trees.
+On 22 June 2014, a Waterspout was observed outside Helsingborg.
+On 27 August 2018, the Eskilsminne district of Helsingborg was hit by an F0 Tornado.
+Some roofs sustained minor damage.

 Demographics

 113,816 live in the city of Helsingborg as of 2020, up from 104,250 inhabitants in 2015.
 149,280 live in the municipality, with the city being by far the most populated one.
 Helsingborg is the second-largest city in Scania (after Malmö) and ninth-largest in Sweden.

 Subdivisions

 The City of Helsingborg is subdivided into 31 districts.

 Economy

 Industry

 Helsingborg is a major regional centre of trade, transport and business.
 In 2001 Campus Helsingborg, a branch of University of Lund, opened in the former Tretorn rubber factory buildings, founded by Henry Dunker.

 Three ferry companies take people and cargo to and from Denmark around the clock.
 The route is popular with day-trippers going to Helsingør or Copenhagen, or simply enjoying the views from the ferries.

 IKEA, the retailer of furniture and home interiors, has its international corporate headquarters in Helsingborg.

 Nicorette, the nicotine chewing gum, has a manufacturing plant there.
 Ramlösa is a mineral water from Ramlösa Brunn, a southern suburb of the city.
 Mobile phone developer Spectronic is also situated in Helsingborg.
 The online custom clothing retailer Tailor Store Sweden AB has its offices in Helsingborg.
 Zoégas, a major coffee company, has been located here since the 1800s.

+Helsingborg is served by Ängelholm–Helsingborg Airport which is located about 34 km north of the city.
+The airport provides daily direct flights to Stockholm which is operated by Scandinavian Airlines.
+Other nearest airports are Malmö Airport, located 90 km to the south east and Copenhagen Airport, located 106 km away to the south west of the city.